Skip to Content

 Taking Charge of My Life and Health is a once a week for 6-weeks group course that provides an opportunity for more self-exploration, self-care, and goal creation around what really matters to the Veteran.
 Through this offering, together Veterans explore their new missions, delve into each aspect of the Whole Health circle, and begin to create an overarching personal health plan.

-This class is currently offered virtually on the following days and times:
+This class is offered on the following days and times below:

 Yoga